-JK Mechanical has partnered with Hempfield School District for the 5th year in a row to sponsor the Hempfield Gives Back Food Drive.
-Nearly 9,000 pounds of non-perishable food were collected, making this year’s donation the largest single donation the Hempfield Area Food Pantry has ever received.
+JK Mechanical has partnered with Hempfield School District for the 10th year in a row to sponsor the Hempfield Gives Back Food Drive.
+8,600 pounds of non-perishable food were collected.

 On donation day, the JK Mechanical team arrived at each school, filling six service vehicles with food items to transport to the food pantry.
 The pantry estimates the donations will feed over 200 families.